Skinny Pumpkin Spice Hot Chocolate

-Feel free to use the sweetener of choice.
+Feel free to use your sweetener of choice.

-Any type of sugar and neutral tasting sugar-free sweeteners work wonderfully to make pumpkin spice hot cocoa.
+Both sugar (any type) and neutral tasting sugar-free sweeteners work wonderfully to make pumpkin spice hot cocoa.

 Alternatively, you can also blend pitted dates into your pumpkin mixture (roughly 3-4 per cup, depending on the size of your dates).